toaderflorin/eksia/_posts/2021-01-08-hooks-store.markdown

 We'll need to create reducer actions for:

 1. Creating a new note.
-2. Removing a note that's has been added.
+2. Removing a note that has already been added.
 3. Updating an existing note.

 <div class="margin-bottom">